 The 2020 View of Federal Regulations and the Potential Impact on Higher Education Practice

-The 2020 Summit will bring together policy-makers, accreditors, institutional leaders, and attorneys to help articulate policy implications for recently released rules and regulations from the Department of Education including accreditation changes and state authorization, as well as discuss proposed regulations on distance education.
+The 2020 Virtual Summit will asynchronously bring together policy-makers, accreditors, institutional leaders, and attorneys to help articulate policy implications for recently released rules and regulations from the Department of Education including accreditation changes and state authorization, as well as discuss proposed regulations on distance education.

 - Recent regulations on state authorization, accreditation, and disclosures.